patrickbucher/learning-rust/diary.md

 I worked through exercise 57 and, thus, finished the book.

+I also wrote a little utility called [warmup](https://crates.io/crates/warmup) for my own use.

 # Day 85 (2024-06-17)

 I did exercise 56 in the evening.
 One more to go.